Ph.D., University of Illinois at Chicago, 2003

 Dr. Ruel joined the sociology faculty at Georgia State University in the Fall of 2005, after a two year postdoctoral fellowship at the Center for Demography of Health and Aging at the University of Wisconsin-Madison.
 She received her PhD from the University of Illinois at Chicago where her research focused on new methods for analyzing occupational segregation by sex and race.

-Much of Dr. Ruels research has been spent applying newer research methods to addressing old research issues and problems in stratification and social inequality.
-She is currently addressing issues of health disparities as a function of racial residential segregation.
-Another research agenda focuses on the cumulative advantage or disadvantage of wealth accumulation and intergenerational transfers on health outcomes.
+Much of Dr. Ruel’s research has been spent applying newer research methods to addressing old research issues and problems in stratification and social inequality.
+She is currently addressing issues of health disparities as a function of homelessness, housing, and racial residential segregation.

-Dr Ruel teaches social research methods, sociology of health and illness, and a special topics course: Sociological perspectives on the HIV/AIDS pandemic.
+Dr. Ruel teaches social research methods, sociology of health and illness, and social inequality.